 Do I need to learn how to use Photoshop?

 Absolutely not, however, almost every digital photo taken benefits from a small amount of adjusting with photo processing software.
-Thankfully, you can do almost all the basic adjustments with free software such as Google Picasa or Photo on a Mac, or open-source software such as Darktable and The Gimp.
+Thankfully, you can do almost all the basic adjustments with free software such as Google Snapseed, or Photo on a Mac, or open-source software such as Darktable, and The Gimp.
 This may lead you to explore other programmes, such as Lightroom or Photoshop.
 From time to time, we have workshops on photo editing.

 Do you run courses?